4th-earth/site-fourth-earth/content-raw/public/content.md

 Actions are resolved by answering: Was the Action successful? and How were the Setting and other Characters affected by the Action?

-- Difficulty Rating 0 MUST represent automatic success.
+Difficulty Ratings MUST NOT:

-- Difficulty Rating Infinite MUST be impossible for the Character to achieve in the Setting.
-- Difficulty Ratings MUST NOT be less than 0.
+- be less than 0.

+Difficulty Ratings MUST:

-- Difficulty Ratings MUST be whole numbers.
+- be whole numbers.
+- be automatically successful, if 0.
+- be impossible, if Infinite.

+Difficulty Ratings SHOULD:

-- Difficulty Ratings SHOULD be based on the Character attempting the Action, the complexity of the Action, and qualities of any opposing force (standing up may be Difficulty 6 for an infant and Difficulty 0 for an able-bodied adult).
+- be based on the Character attempting the Action, the complexity of the Action, and qualities of any opposing force (standing up may be Difficulty 6 for an infant and Difficulty 0 for an able-bodied adult).
-- Players SHOULD be able to influence the Difficulty Rating in one or more ways.
+- be adjustable by Players in one or more ways.

+Using a Tool MAY:

-- Using a Tool MAY reduce the [Difficulty Rating](#difficulty-rating) of an Action up to 2 levels.
+- reduce the [Difficulty Rating](#difficulty-rating) of an Action up to 2 levels.

 ### Difficulty Rating Table